romainbourre/php_portfolio_subject/README.md

 # PHP - Portfolio learning project
 ---

-The project goal is develop a personal portfolio to learn PHP without any frameworks and with minimal packages.
+This project goal is to develop a personal portfolio in order to learn PHP without any frameworks and with minimal packages.

 **Summary**